Causal AI to augment human intelligence

 Why xCausal™ ?

 Discovering the structure of causal relationships from data is called "Causal Discovery," and estimating causal effects is called "Causal Inference."
 When the structure of the causal relationship is known, "Causal Inference" can be conducted promptly.
 However, in many cases, uncovering unknown relationships drives innovation.
 In such instances, "Causal Discovery" proves to be a valuable tool.
 Yet, until now, this approach has been impractical due to the substantial increase in processing time required to compute all data combinations when estimating causal structures.
-This process could take hours, days, or even necessitate the use of a supercomputer in extreme cases. xCausal™ addresses this challenge with its unique Smallytics™ algorithm.
-This algorithm assesses and prioritizes data interrelationships, considering the assumptions underlying causal relationships across various combinations of time-series data.
+With xCausal™, our Smallytics™ algorithm recommends variables that are causally related to the data you are analyzing from a variety of time series data combinations.
+This allows users to select and narrow down meaningful variables, and can drastically reduce the amount of combinatorial computation.
+Causal graphs with network structure can be generated instantly in tens of seconds to minutes.
+Therefore, users can iterate through trial and error with data to understand cause-and-effect relationships and formulate high-resolution hypotheses for solutions.
+Users can select from three types of causal discovery algorithms: Score based, constraint based, and hybrid.

 Customization, Accompaniment Professional Services and Partnerships.